 In modern times, the Mandarin character for ‘anesthesia’ (麻醉) is composed of the characters for ‘hemp’ (麻) and ‘intoxication’ (醉).
 But even around 2700 B.C.E., the character for ‘hemp’ carried a negative connotation of numbing, stupefying or senseless.
 Scholars argue that this linguistic evidence shows that humans have known about cannabis’ narcotic properties for at least five thousand years.

-Jointly users indicate they use cannabis more frequently to relax, to relieve stress and to reduce anxiety more than any other reason, including pain relief.
+Jointly users indicate they use cannabis more frequently to relax, relieve stress, and reduce anxiety more than any other reason, including pain relief.
 This data should come as no surprise to pot historians, as it turns out that cannabis has been recommended to relieve stress and reduce anxiety for at least three thousand years.

 The Atharva Veda, a Hindu text from around 1000 B.C.E., listed cannabis as “one of the five sacred plants…which release us from anxiety.”
 There is even record of ancient peoples seeking out the euphoric effects of marijuana.
 Herodotus, the classical Greek historian writing in the fifth century B.C.E., described how the Scythians would build a fire inside of a tent, throw handfuls of seedy cannabis flower onto the coals and stick their heads inside.
 They would fall out “delighted” and “shouting for joy.”